Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.1A.
 DAX and Measures

 - Here are some of the DAX Calculations grouped by Categories (feel free to make changes);
+-
+- Performance and Operational Efficiency (aka Demand/Utilisation of Resources).

 | **Areas of Interest**                       | **Logic**         | **Notes**              |
 |------------------------------------------|--------------------------|----------------------------|